45th parallel north: Europe

 In Europe the 45th parallel hits the Bay of Biscay coast of France in the west.
-It crosses the river Rhône at Pont-de-l'Isère, just north of Valence, Drôme and through Grenoble.
-It then continues across the Massif Central and into the Aquitaine region.
 The city of Bordeaux is just south of the parallel.
 East of Bordeaux, in the municipality of Saint Seurin sur l'Isle, it intersects the Prime Meridian in the corner of an unremarkable field by the side of the A89 highway.
-There is no marker or other indication of this singular point on the parallel.
-It can, however, be visited easily by taking secondary roads from Saint Seurin and consulting a standard GPS signal.
+There is a small sign indicating this particular point on the parallel.
+Further east, the parallel then continues across the Massif Central and crosses the river Rhône at Pont-de-l'Isère, just north of Valence, Drôme and through Grenoble in the Auvergne-Rhône-Alpes region.